johanneslumpe/react-fela/README.md

 ### `<Provider renderer>`
 **Renderer\<renderer>**

-The `<Provider>` Component should wrap your whole application.
+The `<Provider>` component should wrap your whole application.
 It only accepts a single prop which is your [Fela Renderer](https://github.com/rofrischmann/fela/blob/master/docs/GettingStarted.md#8-rendering).<br>
 It uses React's context to pass down the Renderer's render function.
 It actually is all you need to fully use Fela within your React application.
 ```javascript
 import { Provider } from 'react-fela'